Table of contents

 Cannabis products containing only THC could be helpful for people experiencing nausea and vomiting.
-The anti-nausea drug dronabinol (brand name Marinol) is a synthetic form of THC and prescribed to treat chemotherapy-induced nausea.
-THC-only products have also been reported to relieve pain and reducing muscle spasms.
+The anti-nausea drug dronabinol (brand name Marinol) is a synthetic form of THC and is prescribed to treat chemotherapy-induced nausea.
+THC-only products have also been reported to relieve pain and reduce muscle spasms.
 A THC-only product can be quite psychoactive.

 0:1 (CBD Only)

 The benefits of using a CBD-only product include a potential reduction in anxiety and improved sleep patterns.
 Some people prefer CBD-exclusive products simply because they don’t want THC’s intoxicating effects.
 (It should be remembered that CBD is technically psychoactive.)

 The ratio of 10:1 tips the see-saw towards CBD, which some may find dampens THC’s psychoactivity.
 However, sedation is still possible in higher doses.
 The ratio of 20:1 CBD:THC may produce similar sedative effects.

 Other CBD-rich ratios like 3:1 or 6:1 may tip the scale in favor of CBD’s effects.

 These products contain both THC and CBD, but this time with more THC.
 The CBD can buffer some of THC’s psychoactivity in such products but may also lengthen the experience.

 High-CBD-low-THC ratios are recommended for cannabis novices who don’t know how their bodies and brains will react to THC.

 Cannabis Strains with a 1:1 THC:CBD Ratio

 Some breeders, like Resin Seeds and CBD Crew, specialize in developing CBD-rich cannabis varieties.